dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/introduction.md

 Here we provide an overview of how to perform simple operations in SQL.
 This tutorial is only intended to give you an introduction and is in no way a complete tutorial on SQL.
 This tutorial is adapted from the [PostgreSQL tutorial](https://www.postgresql.org/docs/11/tutorial-sql-intro.html).

-In the examples that follow, we assume that you have installed the DuckDB Command Line Interface (CLI) shell.
+In the examples that follow, we assume that you have installed the DataMiner Command Line Interface (CLI) shell.
 See the [installation page](../installation?environment=cli) for information on how to install the CLI.
 Launching the shell should give you the following prompt:

 ```text
 v0.9.2 3c695d7ba9